DPDK/dpdk/doc/guides/sample_app_ug/l3_forward.rst

 Eventdev can optionally use S/W or H/W (if supported by platform) scheduler implementation for packet I/O based on run time parameters.

-The lookup method is hash-based, LPM-based or FIB-based and is selected at run time.
+The lookup method is hash-based, LPM-based, FIB-based or ACL-based and is selected at run time.
 When the selected lookup method is hash-based, a hash object is used to emulate the flow classification stage.